Is Singapore Airlines safe?

 War-risk underwriter perspective

 Singapore Airlines' Asia-Pacific-focused route network has comparatively less direct conflict-corridor exposure than Gulf or European long-haul peers, though SIN–Europe rotations transit the broader Middle East corridor.
-The carrier's strong audit position and modern fleet are typically favourable underwriting factors.
+The carrier's continuous IOSA registration and modern fleet are typically favourable underwriting factors.
 War-risk overflight cover is industry-standard; passengers should verify standard travel-insurance wording separately.

 Sources